AlaskaAirlines/auro-formkit/components/dropdown/docs/partials/api.md

 ### No Fullscreen Effect on Mobile View

-On mobile view, adding the `noFullscreenOnMobile` attribute will prevent the dropdown from switching to fullscreen mode.
+On mobile view, adding the `fullscreenOnMobile="false"` attribute will prevent the dropdown from switching to fullscreen mode.

 This is useful in scenarios where:
 - Fullscreen mode does not provide significant benefits to the user.